NoahWright87/LevelUpLearning/README.md

 Some code organization and using better practices to prepare for adding more activities.

 Feel free to check out [this repo's project](https://github.com/NoahWright87/LevelUpLearning/projects/2) to see what else is being worked and what's planned down the road.

+## Credits
+- http://mathparser.org/ is used to parse the results of the math formulas